Loyola University Chicago

 About

-Thomas J. Derdak is Adjunct Professor of Philosophy at Loyola University, where he has taught since 1979.
-He received his BA from Butler University in Indianapolis, and his MA and PhD in philosophy from the University of Chicago, where he studied under Paul Ricoeur, Stephen Toulmin, and Alan Donagan, and wrote a dissertation on epistemological issues in Freud, entitled Explanation and Interpretation in Psychoanalysis.
+Thomas Derdak is a Senior Lecturer of Philosophy at Loyola University Chicago, where he has taught since 1979 while in graduate school.
+He received his B.A. as a double major in English Literature and Philosophy from Butler University in Indianapolis, and his Ph.D. in philosophy from the University of Chicago, where he studied under Paul Ricoeur, Stephen Toulmin, and Alan Donagan, and wrote a dissertation on epistemological issues in Freud, entitled Explanation and Interpretation in Psychoanalysis.

-Dr. Derdak is also the executive director of Global Alliance for Africa, a not-for-profit foundation concerned with the health care infrastructure of Africa.
-He travels regularly to Africa for this reason, and lectures to organizations in the United States on conditions there.
+Dr. Derdak is also the executive director and founder of Global Alliance for Africa, a not-for-profit foundation that collaborates with local schools and universities in East and North Africa to develop and manage education programs for children and youth.
+He travels regularly to Africa for this reason.

 Degrees